Send the link below via email or IMCopy

 The USSR could not veto action as they were boycotting the UN due to the UN's failure to give China's seat in the UN to the PRC

-Truman had been waiting for a crisis to prove he and the Democratic Party were not soft on communism, to shore up defense of Chiang Kai Shek on Formosa, to ensure US bases would be built in Japan, and rearm America and NATO.
+Truman had been waiting for a crisis to prove he & the Democrats were not soft on communism, to shore up defense of Chiang Kai Shek on Formosa, to ensure US bases would be built in Japan, and rearm America and NATO.

 Use the link to view an animated map showing the military overview of the war.